fyras-selmen/meteo-app/README.md

 ## API

 This app uses the Open Meteo API to fetch real-time weather data.
 It provides weather information such as temperature, humidity, wind speed, and more.
-For more information on the API, visit (Open Meteo API)[https://open-meteo.com/].
+For more information on the API, visit [Open Meteo API](https://open-meteo.com/).